gu-mi/NBGOF/README.md

 [16] tools_3.0.2
 ```

-The current package version is 0.1.5, the beta version of next release including new dispersion models and minor bug fixes.
+**The current package version is 0.1.5, the beta version for next release including new dispersion models and minor bug fixes to version 0.1.4. **